klaytnusecase/Donation_In-kind-Donation-Tracking/README.md

 **Our codes are at a preliminary stage with a focus on the following procedure and smart contract methods.**

+**Please click the following images to watch how each procedure works**

 ## Flows

 We record donation information into a local database and/or the Klaytn because there are privacy issues in blockchain-based donation.